qpgmr-de/qpgmr-de.github.io/_posts/2024-01-19-multi-threading-ile-rpg.md

   return;
 ```
 The last part is "joining" the worker thread to the main procedure.
-This is done
-by calling pthread_join().
-Each call waits for the passed thread to finish, detaches
-it and returns the thread exit status.
+This is done by calling [`phread_join()`](https://www.ibm.com/docs/en/i/7.5?topic=ssw_ibm_i_75/apis/users_25.html).
+Each call waits for the passed thread to finish, detaches it and returns the thread exit status.

 ```tsql
   on-exit isAbnormalEnd;